Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 OC Tanner has grown over the years primarily by saying yes to customers.
-As revenues and capabilities have increased, they've tacked additions on to our facilities like an old house that gets more bedrooms as the family grows.
+As our capabilities have increased, we've tacked additions on to our facilities like an old house that gets more bedrooms as the family grows.
 Our basements are a good example: we have seven, and they aren't connected to each other.

 I heard a story about a woman who started her first day of work by going through our half-day orientation session, and then asked if she could skip lunch and go say thank you to the friend who had recommended her.
 She got directions to find her friend's team, down in one of the basements.
 The person leading the orientation didn't expect to see her again, since she was supposed to report to her manager after lunch.
 When she didn't report for work after lunch, her manager assumed she had been a no-show for the whole day.
 Late that afternoon someone found the poor woman in one of the basements, hopelessly lost and crying.